The Cyber Essentials Scheme

 - Malware protection – must be installed and up to date.

-- Patch management – ensure that all necessary patches have been applied.
+- Patch management – necessary patches have been applied.

 Gaining accreditation delivers many key benefits to your business.